typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 Typography is the infrastructure of communication in nearly any visual medium.
 It provides the very first shape and form to written content, and as designers, it is our responsibility to do this with intention and care.
 Whether towards goals of expression itself or in the service of ideas, the designer must understand type to use it successfully.
 In this way, we are stewards of meaning.

-Digital design, the web in particular, is inextricably linked with <nobr>typography—</nobr>from the very letters of code at its base to the words in arrangement we see on a screen.
+Digital design, the web in particular, is inextricably linked with typography—from the very letters of code at its base to the words in arrangement we see on a screen.
 Type, thus, is the scaffolding in which all interaction design first rises.
-The very shape of the web, in its layouts, grid systems, and <nobr>patterns—</nobr>and its various <nobr>technologies—</nobr>all exist in the service of type, at their root.
+The very shape of the web, in its layouts, grid systems, and patterns—and its various technologies—all exist in the service of type, at their root.
 They provide the tools with which we can breathe a form and different, digital life into that meaning.

 In this class, students will learn intermediate and advanced methods in typography and layout as they concern interactive design.
-We will use web technologies as the lens to examine this <nobr>subject—</nobr>introducing the foundational, front-end languages of HTML (*HyperText Markup Language*) and CSS (*Cascading Style Sheets*) to achieve our designs.
+We will use web technologies as the lens to examine this subject—introducing the foundational, front-end languages of HTML (*HyperText Markup Language*) and CSS (*Cascading Style Sheets*) to achieve our designs.
 Students will understand the specific challenges of type in this medium, but also how it offers unique and particular forms to us as designers.
 They will learn the common tools and paradigms with which we practice, while developing their own visual, design vocabulary and critical understanding.

 ### Spring